SITE DEVELOPMENT TECHNOLOGIESWordpress: Our Platform Foundation

 - Proprietary, large-scale technologies used by ultra-large organizations with substantial IT budgets (“pretty soon we’re talking real money”).
 These branded systems are typically sold as a component of a larger line-of-business software package, like ERP systems.

 Our choice of WordPress is perfectly suited for our own target market; the so-called “mid-market” organization.
 Within this open-source CMS category, there has been vigorous competition over recent years among the three major players: Wordpress, Joomla, and Drupal.
 Web development firms tend to specialize in one of these platforms.
 We have worked with all three over the years, but we have seen WordPress emerge as the unchallenged market leader in this technology category, and for very good reasons.
-Today, it is estimated that roughly one-fourth of worldwide web sites are built on WordPress, and that share is expanding rapidly.
+Today, it is estimated that roughly one-third of worldwide web sites are built on WordPress, and that share is expanding rapidly.
 Some of the most recognized brands use the WordPress system for some or all of their company’s web site development, e.g.,

 - The New York Times